 I think Blogger rocks.
 It's free, Google indexes it better than any other platform (they own it) and it is very robust.
 Plus, being Google, I know it will be around in five years.
 Bandwidth is not a problem on this free platform either.
-I contacted them and asked if we were getting too big for the free service and they had a nice chuckle over it and sent me a shirt.
+When we passed 50k views a day, I contacted them and asked if we were getting too big for the free service.
+They had a nice chuckle over it and sent me a shirt.

 How do I subscribe to your blog?

 Strobist currently gets over a million page views per month..

 My company makes lighting-related stuff.
 Can I advertise here?

 Possibly.
 See here for more information on rates and reader demographics.
 But you should know the advertising has been full for some time.
 There's a wait list if you are interested.

 Can I use your material in my site?

 You may quote small amounts of material (one or two paragraphs) or abstract material, as long as as long as your post IS ABOUT THE QUOTED ARTICLE you provide a link to the original post.
 You can get a "permalink" by clicking on the time stamp at the bottom of any post.